 Amy carries all the food that needs to stay cool.
 James carries the food that can get warm.
 In the bottom of Amy’s pack is our down Love Bird Quilt.
 The food bag sits on top of that, with clothing surrounding it.
 In addition to her own clothes, Amy carries James’ down jacket, which gives her more insulation to work with.
 We never expose the core of her pack during the day.
 Each evening, we open the food bag and put the following day’s food into a separate ziplock, which we can then access without opening the main bag of cold food.
 We have used this process on trips of up to eleven days duration where daytime temperatures were in the 80’s and even into the 90’s, and still have kept the chocolate from melting.

-Our entire kitchen gear is one spoon used to measure servings of nuts and Tang.
+Our entire kitchen gear is two spoons.
 In addition to the platypus bottles we need for water capacity, we each carry a wide-mouth Gatorade-type bottle to mix the Tang; the wide mouth is helpful for getting the powder in.
 We do not carry any cups or bowls.

 Why we like it